- Get morning light within 30 minutes of waking

 1. Get Morning Light Within 30 Minutes of Waking

 This is the one habit sleep researchers talk about most — and the one most people have never tried.
 Within the first 30 minutes of waking, getting outside (or near a bright window) triggers a cascade of biology that sets the tone for your entire sleep-wake cycle.
 Light hitting your retina at that hour triggers a specific cortisol pulse — a sharp, short-lived spike that serves as the brain’s “day has started” signal.
-That morning cortisol spike is what anchors your circadian clock to the actual time of day.
+That morning cortisol spike is what anchors your circadian clock to the actual time of day.“Viewing morning sunlight increases morning cortisol levels by 50%, which is a good thing (early in the day) because it increases immune function, alertness, and ‘sets’ a timer to fall asleep ~14-16 hours later.
+On clear days do 5-10min.
+Overcast days 20-30min.
+Don’t stare.”

-“Viewing morning sunlight increases morning cortisol levels by 50%, which is a good thing (early in the day) because it increases immune function, alertness, and ‘sets’ a timer to fall asleep ~14-16 hours later.
+“Viewing morning sunlight increases morning cortisol levels by 50%, which is a good thing (early in the day) because it increases immune function, alertness, and “sets” a timer to fall asleep ~14-16 hours later.
 On clear days do 5-10min.
 Overcast days 20-30min.
 Don’t stare.”

 2. Avoid Bright and Blue Light 2 Hours Before Bed